collective/collective.z3cform.widgets/README.rst

 A widget package for Dexterity projects.

 ..
 Warning::
-    This package is no longer being actively maintained.
+    This package will no longer be actively maintained.
     Take a look at `plone.app.widgets`_ for an alternative set of widgets.

 collective.z3cform.widgets provides the following widgets: